Unable to run or error with downloaded file.

 Required utility not installed to run or open file

 Verify that the file you are attempting to load has all necessary software to run.
-Some programs may require additional programs to read or run the file downloaded.
+Some programs may require additional programs to read or run the downloaded file.
 Below is a listing of commonly downloaded programs and what is required to run those files.

-*.AVIRequires a movie player, Windows 95 and above comes preinstalled with a Windows Media player capable of playing these files.
+*.AVI A video file; requires a movie player, Windows comes pre-installed with Windows Media Player, which can play these files.

 *.MOV